 One of the most useful features of Nikto is its capability of doing a scan that can actually go after “SSL” and go after port 443.
 This means that rather than being stuck to only the older websites, we can also perform a vulnerability assessment on websites that are using SSL.

 In Figure 4, you can see some cipher information from the SSL port of <target>.
 Now, the next command you should use is –

-We specified SSL to speed up the scan and let Nikto know that this is an SSL encrypted target.
-So, once it connects on port 443, we can get can gather useful pieces of information found by Nikto while it is scanning the target.
-All these information provided by Nikto will be very much useful when trying a live target as it gives a complete overview of the types of the attacks that might work, vulnerable locations on a website or loopholes in the server version or headers.
+We specified SSL to speed up the scan and let Nikto know that this is an SSL-encrypted target.
+So, once it connects to port 443, we can get can gather useful pieces of information found by Nikto while it is scanning the target.
+All this information provided by Nikto will be very much useful when trying a live target as it gives a complete overview of the types of attacks that might work, vulnerable locations on a website, or loopholes in the server version or headers.